Hiring a disability lawyer or representative can help you manage the procedure and can even increase the odds of being considered for benefits.

 If your case does need to be appealed at a disability hearing, your lawyer can prepare you for that meeting, helping you to feel at ease and to know exactly what to expect.
 He or she will identify and prepare appropriate witnesses on your behalf as well.

-These are just a few of the many benefits that working with an experienced Disability attorney will offer you.
+These are just a few of the many benefits that working with Disability attorney will offer you.
 While hiring an attorney is always optional, it has been shown to increase your chance for approval.

 Why Should I Hire an Attorney or Advocate?